Huang-3/MpRL-for-person-re-ID/README.md

 * We propose MpRL virtual labels for generated data.
 Three strategies are used to train the combination of real and generated data.
 We named the three strategies as sMpRL, dMpRL-I and dMpRL-II respectively in our paper.
 You can find more detailed code for our MpRL Loss in:

-sMpRL (the training code will be added to this repos soon): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Static.m
+sMpRL (Static MpRL; the training code will be added to this repos soon): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Static.m

-dMpRL-I (the training code will be added to this repos soon): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Dynamic_1.m
+dMpRL-I (Dynamic MpRL-I: Dynamically Update MpRL from scratch; the training code will be added to this repos soon): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Dynamic_1.m

-dMpRL-II (Our best method, used in this repos): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Dynamic_2.m
+dMpRL-II (Dynamic MpRL-II: Dynamically Update MpRL from the intermediate point; Our best method, used in this repos): https://github.com/Huang-3/MpRL-for-person-re-ID/blob/master/matlab/%2Bdagnn/Pseudo_Loss_Multi_Dynamic_2.m

 ### Compile Matconvnet
-We use the Matconvnet package to implement our code, you can juse download this repos and run `gpu_compile.m` in Matlab to compile functions in this repos.
-We have included the Matconvnet in this repos.
+We use the Matconvnet package, you can just download this repos and run `gpu_compile.m` in Matlab to compile functions.
+The Matconvnet package already included in this repos.
+There is no need to download Matconvnet from the official website.

-(We use Cuda-8.0 and Cudnn-5.1, our code do not support cudnn version > 5.1.
-If you have any problem in compiling, first, try to check your cudnn version.)
+We use Cuda-8.0 and Cudnn-5.1, our code does not support cudnn version > 5.1.
+If you have any problem in compiling, first, try to check your cudnn version.

 ### Dataset
 We take Market1501 as an example in this repos.